silky/public_or_perish_talk/bam.md

 ==

--- TODO: Maybe use the "HoTT" book
+-- TODO: Explain tests/builds
--- TODO: Mention the outputs of HoTT and the Polynmath project -- TODO: Explain repository; try not to mention any jargon -- TODO: Explain tests/builds
 -- TODO: Mention why being public and open is a good idea -- TODO: Reproducibility studies